guerrerj/UVic3DPrintingWebApp/README.md

  You can also include css, imgs and javascript by including it in the folder static inside each app

  Feel free to get comfortable and play around with the code

+ #NB: One small bug : You have to manually rename login folder to Login before running localhost